Developers-Collective/NSMBW-Custom-Sprites/CustomSprites/FlipBlock/README.md

 ```
 - Add the code for the "more sprite stuff" using `FlipBlock` both for the ProfileID and SpriteID
 - Compile your code

+PS: just in case I forget to do it myself, these functions have been renamed so revert them to what they were before if you want this to work:
+`Physics::Info::belowSensorCallback` is `otherCallback1`
+`Physics::Info::aboveSensorCallback` is `otherCallback2`
+`Physics::Info::adjacentSensorCallback` is `otherCallback3`

 ## Game